mia-platform/documentation/docs/fast_data/architecture.md

 ### Real Time Updater (RTU)

-The Real Time Updater is responsible for listening to the events concerning changes to the SoR and updating the Projections accordingly.
+The Real Time Updater is responsible for listening to the events concerning changes to the System of Record (SoR) and updating the Projections accordingly.
 Optionally, the RTU can perform other activities:

 * Emit `Projection Update` events, notifying the listener that a certain Projection has been updated;
 * Check which Single Views should be updated, and emit the relevant `Projection Change` event.